 Nature and Culture : Since the conditions for surfing are not exactly optimal, enjoy the landscape and the culture.
 It is worth visiting the Cham Museum, climbing the Marble Mountains for the spectacular view of China Beach from Linh Ung Pagoda.
 Don’t miss Hoi An and My Son.

-Dangers and Nuisances : Watch out for the currents, Vietnamese drown every year.
+Dangers and Nuisances : Watch out for the currents, lot of people drown every year.
 During the surf season, excessive heat could be a problem.
 There is no malaria around Da Nang but in rural areas this is still a problem.
 Due to prostitution and drugs, AIDS is common.
-Riding the bike is fun but at the same time also risky.
+Riding bikes is fun but at the same time also risky.

 Practical advice : Bring your own equipment.
 During the “New Year festival” Da Nang could be super full of reservations.
 US dollars are still part of the economy.
 Laos is less than 100km away.